What is a Hand Cutter or Trimmer?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Hand Cutters and Trimmers
+What Tools & Technology do Hand Cutters and Trimmers Use?

 - Microsoft Excel